 KUSOM MBA is open to Nepali and non-Nepali nationals with

-• A Bachelor’s degree of at least three years’ duration in any discipline.
+• A Bachelor’s degree of at least three years in any discipline.

-• Minimum of 50 percent marks in aggregate or 2 CGPA (from universities approved by Kathmandu University).
+• Minimum of 50 percent marks in aggregate or 2 GPA (from universities approved by Kathmandu University).

-Upon submission of the completed application form with two letters of recommendations, transcripts of previous degrees, and the payment of admission test, the Admission Committee administers the admission process.
+After submitting the duly filled application form, along with two letters of recommendation, transcripts of your prior degrees, and the requisite admission test payment, the Admission Committee will oversee and manage the entire admission process.

 • Analytical writing, personal interview; and